Cardinals vs. Brewers MLB Betting Odds, Trends & Prediction

-Kyle Gibson will oppose Freddy Peralta in Saturday night’s pitching matchup at American Family Field.
-With the Brewers listed as a home favorite and the total sitting at 7.5 runs, what’s the best bet tonight from Milwaukee?
+Miles Mikolas will oppose Bryse Wilson in Sunday’s pitching matchup at American Family Field.
+With the Brewers listed as a home favorite and the total sitting at 9 runs, what’s the best bet today from Milwaukee?

 Game Matchup & Betting Odds